Name

 2022–present

 I’ve been available as a contractor to help organizations with their technical challenges.
-I’m especially interested in helping explore, integrate and contribute back to open source projects in Rust.
+I’m especially interested in helping organizations explore, integrate and contribute back to open source projects.
+I’m also interested in helping organizations implement their systems in efficient languages like Rust.

 2021–present

 Lock-free and wait-free data structures.
 Signal processing.
 Cross-platform development.
 UI design.
 Major system architecture from the ground up.
-The intention is to bring this to market as a consumer product, but currently it is at an experimental stage.
+This is a side project that I continually come back to.
 I am developing this synthesizer in Rust for its modern language features combined with good performance characteristics.
+This has become a good focus point for my interests in efficient software and expanding the available open source tools.

 Master’s Thesis - Autonomous Driving - Learning from Interventions